FreddieLindsey/arm11-compiler-emulator/notes/arm11_project.md

 	- All registers and memory locations should be initialised to 0.
 - Running the program
 	- Binary file loads
-	- Set PC register = *location 0
+	- Initialise the processor/memory
 	- Execute instructions as per architecture.
 - ARM system
 	- Registers
-		- 17 32-bit registers (5-bit Reg Code)
+		- 17 32-bit registers (4-bit Reg Code - 17 not accessible)
 		- Reg 0 - 12 are general purpose
 		- Reg 13 - 14 are called SP, RP respectively and can be ignored for this exercise
 		- Reg 15 is the PC register